Giant proximity exchange and flat Chern band in 2D magnet-semiconductor heterostructures: Discussion

-\textit{Conclusions.---} We investigated the emergence of flat bands in semiconductors proximity-coupled to spin textures in the limit of large exchange coupling.
-This limit was motivated by the giant exchange of 14 meV we found using first-principles calculations in the TMD/ vdW magnet heterostructure MoS$_2$/CrBr$_3$, the latter of which is proposed to host skyrmions in a moir\'e \cite{Hejazi2020May,Tong2018Nov}.
+We investigated the emergence of flat bands in semiconductors proximity-coupled to spin textures in the limit of large exchange coupling and emerged with a concrete prediction: that the TMD/ vdW magnet heterostructure MoS$_2$ proximity coupled to twisted bilayer CrBr$_3$ should exhibit a flat Chern band at magnetization $\overline{m} \sim 0.2$.
+Our study was motivated by the giant exchange of 14 meV (corresponding to a large exchange parameter $Jm \xi^2/\hbar^2 \sim 10^3$) which we found using first-principles calculations in MoS$_2$/CrBr$_3$, the latter of which is proposed to host skyrmions in a moir\'e \cite{Hejazi2020May,Tong2018Nov}.
 For Schr\"odinger electrons coupled to a generic SkX we find a flat Chern band emerges at out-of-plane magnetization $\overline{m}=0.2$ while a flat Chern band is generically present for Dirac electrons.
 A large exchange coupling and long electron mean free path (for sharply defined minibands) are prerequisites for this route to flat bands.
 These continuum results are universal at low densities, only making use of effective mass or Dirac velocity in the band structure.
 We show explicitly that anomalous Hall effect is generically present in TMD semiconductors or graphene proximitized by noncoplanar magnets.
 Our results also suggest the possibility of fractional Chern insulators (FCIs) in 2D magnet-semiconductor or graphene heterostructures.